Michael Trigg (quarterback)

-Michael Scott Trigg is a former American football quarterback and head coach in the Arena Football League (AFL).
-He played college football at East Texas State University.
+Michael Scott Trigg is an American former professional football player and head coach in the Arena Football League (AFL).
+He played college football at East Texas State Lions (now East Texas A&M).

-Early years
+Early life

 Trigg lettered in football, basketball and baseball at Theodore Roosevelt High School in San Antonio, Texas.
 He earned All-City recognition in football and baseball.

 College career

 Trigg played college football for the East Texas State Lions from 1984 to 1988.
 He was redshirted in 1984.
 He became the starting quarterback in 1985 and completed 82 of 167 passes for 1,114 yards, 9 touchdowns and 7 interceptions.
 Trigg also led the team in total yards per game with 175.3 and earned Second-team All-Lone Star Conference (LSC) honors.
 However, he also missed half of the season due to a shoulder injury.
 The team finished the season with a 5–5 record and tied for third in the LSC.
 He missed playing time in 1986 due to an injury and sat out the entire 1987 season because of a knee injury.
 Trigg returned as the starter in 1988, completing 75 of 183 passes for 1,256 yards, 15 touchdowns and 9 interceptions.
 He led the team in total yards per game with 104.3 and garnered Second-team All-LSC recognition.
-He helped the team to an 8–3 record and a second place finish in the LSC.
+He helped the team to an 8–3 record and a second-place finish in the LSC.
 The Lions had started the season with an 8–1 record and were ranked as high as #2 in the NCAA Division II polls before losing the final 2 games.
 Trigg threw for 3,294 yards during his college career.
 He was also a team captain in 1985, 1986 and 1988.
 In 2014, he was inducted into the Texas A&M University-Commerce Athletic Hall of Fame.

 Professional career

-Trigg was signed by the Minnesota Vikings of the National Football League (NFL) in 1989 after going undrafted in the 1989 NFL Draft.
-He was released before the start of the 1989 season.
+Trigg was signed by the Minnesota Vikings of the National Football League (NFL) in 1989 after going undrafted in the 1989 NFL draft.
+He was released before the start of the 1989 season..
 He played from 1989 to 1990 with the Detroit Drive of the Arena Football League (AFL), winning ArenaBowls III and IV.